SchweitzerGAO/rasa-train-generator/docs/README.md

 ```
 pip install git+https://github.com/SchweitzerGAO/rasa-train-generator
 ```
-## Usage
+## Basic usage
 **An Example**

-_Though the template in this example is in Chinese, It supports mainstream languages_
+_Though the template in this example is in Chinese, It supports mainstream languages like English, French and Japanese etc._

 ```python
 from rasa_gen import NLUTemplate, Generator